tellurianinteractive/Tellurian.Trains.ModulesRegistryApp/README.md

 # Module Registry App
 Welcome to the *open source* project for creating a registry for *model railway modules*.
+You find the application [here](https://moduleregistry.azurewebsites.net/).
+You need an intitation to create an account and log in.

 ## Goal
 The project's man goal is to create an application